JossDuff/liquidator_v1/README.md

 priority to accounts that I should check for liquidation/ volatile tokens?
 TODO: rework readme
+TODO: put shit in env
+TODO: support dynamic ctoken lists.  currently just getting all ctokens using comp.allMarkets, so this bot is unaware of new markets added

 ## Phase 2: Correct
 - proper error handling